elghayatesalma/Tidy/reports/reportWeek7.md

 The Beta release assignment is coming up soon, so we just need to continue progressing and getting ready for that.

-**Backend:** We plan on creating a functioning backend soon.
-For now, we will focus on creating valid queries and transactions.
+**Backend:** We plan on creating on creating valid queries and transactions.
 After that is functioning, we will progress into making a checker module that will perform any validations on the data (i.e. when chores need to be assigned), and create any transactions as necessary before passing the data to the Model / Frontend.

 ## Contributions of individual team members
 **Kcee Landon:** Implemented Main Screen skeleton with All Chores and My Chores fragment tabs.